drhaney/pt100rtd/README.md

 ## WHY

+Because executing a Callendar-Van Dusen temperature calculation in software floating point is computationally expensive on 8-bit Arduinos.

 Pt100 sensors can have uncalibrated accuracy which often exceeds that of the measurement hardware and firmware.
 Now that these sensors are affordably manufactured at "1/10 DIN" accuracy for the 0-100C range, the firmware should match them at least minimally.